nvdla/doc/doc/hw/v1/ias/unit_description.rst

  | x540    |         |         |         |         |         |         |
  +---------+---------+---------+---------+---------+---------+---------+

 So 2 ~ 8 pooling kernel size (both in width and height) range and 1~8 stride range is enough for normal usage.
-In real RTL design, we set the pooling kernel size range to 1~8, and set the stride range to 1 ~ 16.
+In the RTL design, we set the pooling kernel size range to 1~8, and set the stride range to 1 ~ 16.

-There are two input paths for planar data processing sub-unit, one is single point data processing sub-unit, and the other is external ram (MC/SRAM).
-There is one output data path for planar processing sub-unit, output data is always sent to external ram (MC/SRAM).
-In common practices, a pooling layer is inserted after a convolutional layer.
-To save memory accessing consumptions, planar data processing sub-unit shall directly receive data from point processing unit if following condition is meet.
+There are two input paths for the planar data processing sub-unit.
+One is the single point data processing sub-unit, and the other is external RAM (MC/SRAM).
+There is one output data path for planar processing sub-unit.
+Output data is always sent to RAM outside PDP (MC/SRAM).
+In common practice, a pooling layer is inserted after a convolutional layer.
+To save memory accessing consumptions, the planar data processing sub-unit shall directly receive data from point processing unit if following condition is met.
 Suppose output width is :math:`\text{Width}_{\text{output}}`, total buffer size in byte is :math:`\text{Size}_{\text{buffer}}`, overlapped line number :math:`\text{Num}_{overlapped\_ line}`, Data width in byte is